SwiftGraphs/Grape/Sources/ForceSimulation/ForceSimulation.docc/Documentation.md

 # ``ForceSimulation``

-Run force simulation on any dimensions.
+Run force simulation within any number of dimensions.

 ## Overview

-`ForceSimulation` is a force simulation library that enables you to create any dimensional simulation with velocity Verlet integration.
-The basic concepts of simulations and forces can be found here: [Force simulations - D3](https://d3js.org/d3-force/simulation).
+The `ForceSimulation` library enables you to create any dimensional simulation that uses velocity Verlet integration.

+For more information on force simulations, read: [Force simulations - D3](https://d3js.org/d3-force/simulation).

 @Image(source: "ForceDirectedGraph.png", alt: "An example of 2D force directied graph.")